satishpasumarthi/DeepRec/README.md

 Directory Structure:
 ====================
 data - contains all the necessary input data files.
-Each dataset directory has a separate readme file describing each file results - directory where we saved our recall values and also various comparision plots experiments - contains files related to all the experiments we did
+Each dataset directory has a separate readme file describing each file <br>
+results - directory where we saved our recall values and also various comparision plots <br>
+experiments - contains files related to all the experiments we did <br>

 src code: <br>
 =======